jeromegn/protobuf.cr/README.md

     # repeated fields
     repeated :my_array, :int32, 4 # produces a property of type Array(Int32)?
   end

+  # write your methods like you normally would here, if you like.
 end

 proto_io = File.read("path/to/encoded/protobuf") # get your IO in some way